WGLab/dragonstar2019/day2_alignment/README.md

 SN      0       number of multiallelic sites:   0
 SN      0       number of multiallelic SNP sites:       0
 ```
-It seems that there are 1588 called variants which are correct, and there are total 2060 called variants, and thus the precision is 1588/2060=0.771.
+It seems that there are 1588 called variants which are consistent with gold standard, and there are total 2060 called variants, and thus the precision is 1588/2060=0.771.
 If only SNPs are considered, the precision is 1569/1765=0.89.

 Using
 ```